pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 \end{equation}
 $$

 $m$ and $n$ are dimensions.
-Colloquially, this is also known as dimensionality reduction and feature selection. $P$ can be obtained by component analysis, discriminant analysis, clustering (such as nearest neighbor and t-SNE) or methods suited specially for the particular data (such as unsupervised encoder - decoder networks for text and image).
+Colloquially, this is also known as dimensionality reduction and feature selection. $P$ can be obtained by component analysis, discriminant analysis, clustering (such as nearest neighbor and t-SNE) or methods suited specifically for the particular data (such as unsupervised encoder - decoder networks for text and image).
 Lower dimensional embeddings are versatile for upstream tasks.

 $$
 \begin{equation}